 Antacids help to treat heartburn (indigestion).
-They work by changing the stomach acid that causes your heartburn.
+They work by neutralizing the stomach acid that causes heartburn.

 You can buy many antacids without a prescription.
 Liquid forms work faster, but you may like tablets because they are easy to use.

-All antacids work equally as well, but they can cause different side effects.
-If you use antacids often and have problems with side effects, talk with your doctor.
+All antacids work equally well, but they can cause different side effects.
+If you use antacids often and have problems with side effects, talk with your health care provider.

 When to Use Antacids

-Antacids are a good treatment for heartburn that does not happen very often.
-Take antacids about 1 hour after eating or at the time heartburn usually happens after you eat.
-If you are taking them for symptoms at night, do NOT take them with food.
+Antacids are a good treatment for heartburn that occurs once in a while.
+Take antacids about 1 hour after eating or when you have heartburn.
+If you are taking them for symptoms at night, DO NOT take them with food.

 - Pain or symptoms that do not get better with antacids